By Susanne Strong, Content Developer, IPRO Learning Experience Team

 Ready Set Go!

 Once you’re done setting up your Review Pass and enabling Review Rules on your Coding Forms, it’s time to start reviewing documents!
-Simply select the needed Review Pass and go have at it.
+Simply select the and go it.

-For more information on Managing Review Passes, take a peek at the following:
+For more information on Managing Review Passes, at the following:

 If you’d like to learn more about IPRO’s products or purchase any type of training, head to our online Learning Center: https://learn.ipro.com/